BTNeandertha1/BTDiablo/README.md

 - Myth [Hel Amn Nef]
    - Replaced Howl when struck to 20% Faster Run/Walk
 - Principle [Ral Ko Eld] (was Ral Gul Eld)
+- Call to Arms [Amn Ral Mal Ist Ohm]
+   - Always Rolls 1 to Battle Orders, Battle Command, and Battle Cry
+- Heart of the Oak [Ko Vex Pul Thul]
+   - Removed Oak Sage Charges
+- Dilemma [Dol Lem Mal] (New Armor)
+   - +1 to Teleport
+   - Drain Life 20 to 40
+   - -25 to -35 Life After Each Kill
+   - 35-50% Magic Find

 ## Runes
 - Runes now have Stack mode and drop stacked from the world! (other than hard coded drops)